omega8cc/boa/docs/DDEV-BOA.md

 ## Helping a client

+- **A pulled database is live user data.** It holds the site's users' accounts and email addresses, and so does any snapshot of it.
+Snapshots stay in the project's `.ddev/db_snapshots`, which DDEV's generated `.ddev/.gitignore` keeps out of Git; the developer never force-adds one (`git add -f`), whatever DDEV's own guides say about committing seed snapshots.
+With DDEV v1.25.4 or newer, `ddev snapshot --name=seed` after the first pull lets `ddev restart --reset-database -Oy` return to it without another pull.
+  Settle the database engine first: a snapshot restores only into the engine and version it was taken on.
 - **`ddev boa-aliases` shows nothing / `ddev pull boa` cannot find the alias.** The site's aliases are mirrored into `/home/oN.ftp/.drush/` by `manage_ltd_users.sh` (cron), and only for registered, live sites.
 On a freshly provisioned site the mirror may not have